darnrain/Lemon-Drop-Hi-Res-audio-source-code/README.md

 ### How did you calculate the numbers?<br>
 There are two sides that you need to set the correct amount of channels, the headphone side and the QuadDAC side.
 I will be talking about the headphone side.
 There are 384 True Native Mode mixer paths for each DAC, there are 4 DACs as you know.
 I had 1536 channels this entire time in all the past versions other than v184.1 or higher, when it should have been 3072 for stereo.
 We don’t want mono.<br>

+I should also mention, 128 is the number I used to overclock the QuadDAC.
+When the QuadDAC is running in True Native Mode, it is possible to overclock the QuadDAC.<br>

 The number 128 could be because one of two things, I don't know for sure.<br>
 1. The QuadDAC each DAC is 32bit 32 X 4 = 128<br>
 2. There are 384 mixer path for True Native Mode, the prime numbers of 384 are: 64, 96, 128, 192<br>